tinode/chat/API.md

 ### Peer to Peer Topics

 Peer to peer (P2P) topics represent communication channels between strictly two users.
-The name of the topic is `p2p` followed by base64 URL-encoded concatenation of two 8-byte IDs of participating users.
-Lower user ID comes first.
-For example `p2pOj0B3-gSBSshT8s5XBE2xw` is a topic for users `usrOj0B3-gSBSs` and `usrIU_LOVwRNsc`.
+The name of the topic is different for each of the two participants.
+Each of them sees the name of the topic as the user ID of the other participant: `usr` followed by base64 URL-encoded ID of the user.
+For example, if two users `usrOj0B3-gSBSs` and `usrIU_LOVwRNsc` start a P2P topic, the first one will see it as `usrIU_LOVwRNsc`, the second as `usrOj0B3-gSBSs`.
 The P2P topic has no owner.

 A P2P topic is created by one user subscribing to topic with the name equal to the ID of the other user.
 For instance, user `usrOj0B3-gSBSs` can establish a P2P topic with user `usrIU_LOVwRNsc` by sending a `{sub topic="usrIU_LOVwRNsc"}`.
-Tinode will respond with a `{ctrl}` packet with the name of the newly created topic, `p2pOj0B3-gSBSshT8s5XBE2xw` in this example.
+Tinode will respond with a `{ctrl}` packet with the name of the newly created topic as described above.
 The other user will receive a `{data}` message on `me` topic with either a request to confirm the subscription or a notification of a successful subscription, depending on user's default permissions.

 The 'public' parameter of P2P topics is user-dependent.
 For instance a P2P topic between users A and B would show user A's 'public' to user B and vice versa.
 If a user updates 'public', all user's P2P topics will automatically update 'public' too.